 The development of synthetic datasets has played a crucial role in advancing research on human pose and shape estimation, particularly in addressing the limitations of real-world data in terms of scale, diversity, and annotation accuracy.
-Synthetic data make it possible to obtain large-scale, densely labeled samples under diverse conditions, free from the constraints of physical capture.
-However, most existing synthetic datasets do not contain person--person interaction~\citep{Patel:CVPR:2021, black2023bedlam, kocabas2024pace, hewitt2024look}.
-One of the few synthetic datasets to include two-person interaction is WHAC~\citep{yin2024whac}, though it contains limited variation in terms of activities and motion diversity.
+Synthetic data makes it possible to obtain large-scale, densely labeled samples under diverse conditions, free from the constraints of physical capture.
+However, most existing synthetic datasets do not contain person--person interaction~\citep{Patel:CVPR:2021, black2023bedlam, tesch2025bedlam2, kocabas2024pace, hewitt2024look}.
+Among those that do~\cite{yin2024whac, fang2024capturing}, the range of activities and motion diversity is limited.